mhoemmen/cpp-proposals-pub/submdspan-fixes/submdspan-fixes.md

     * Increment `__cpp_lib_submdspan` from its current value (`202403L`).

+    * Implement suggestion during LEWG wording review to define a "wording macro" for all the slice specifier types that have unit stride.
+We call it *unit-stride slice for `M`*, where `M` is a layout mapping type.
+(The definition only depends on an `index_type`, but the wording is most natural when it depends on the layout mapping type for which _`submdspan-mapping-impl`_ is a private member function.)

 # Abstract

 We propose to change `submdspan_mapping` for the following layouts' layout mappings: